 Please note appointments ARE NOT bookable via email - they are only bookable from 08:00 by telephone or at the reception desk (we advise to call when the lines open at 08:00 as the appointments are booked very quickly), or you can also book through the Vision Online Service.

-The Practice offers 3 types of appointments with effect from 03.06.13:
+The Practice offers 3 types of appointments:

 On-the-day appointments - this type of appointment can only be booked each day (on-the-day) by patients for acute health issues.
 These appointments will be >60% of the appointments on offer.